US Fulbright Logo

 Award Profile

 North Macedonia and the United States enjoy a cooperative relationship across a broad range of political, economic, cultural, military, and social issues.
 The two have had good bilateral relations since North Macedonia gained its independence from Yugoslavia in 1991.
 The United States formally recognized North Macedonia in 1994, and the countries established full diplomatic relations in 1995.
-The United States strongly supports North Macedonia’s aspirations for full integration into Euro-Atlantic institutions and is committed to helping North Macedonia embrace inclusive democracy and citizen-responsive governance, fight corruption and discrimination, strengthen rule of law, become a stronger NATO ally and partner, strengthen and diversify its economy; promote media freedom; and build greater democratic institutions in a full, inclusive multi-ethnic society.
+The United States strongly supports North Macedonia’s aspirations for full integration into Euro-Atlantic institutions and is committed to helping North Macedonia embrace citizen-responsive governance, fight corruption and discrimination, strengthen rule of law, become a stronger NATO ally and partner, strengthen and diversify its economy, promote media freedom, and build greater democratic institutions.

 North Macedonia is a great country to be placed as a Fulbright student researcher.
 The citizens of North Macedonia are very hospitable and friendly toward U.S. citizens.
-Fulbright student researchers can seek affiliation at any public, private, nongovernmental or government institutions.
+Fulbright student researchers can seek affiliation at any public, private, nongovernmental, or government institution.

 There are also five American Corners where Fulbright researchers can conduct different extracurricular activities.
 Also, there are numerous of NGO and other professional associations where you can be part of a project or run your own activity.

-The English language among young population is at a very high level, however, a native speaker always can make a difference.
-To be a Student researcher in North Macedonia it is not required to know the local languages.
+The English language among the young population is at a very high level; however, a native speaker always can make a difference.
+To be a student researcher in North Macedonia, it is not required to know the local languages.

-North Macedonia is characterized with various natural beauties: high mountain massifs rich in flora and fauna, mountain rivers and tectonic lakes, numerous thermal springs, basins, and valleys.
-Your experience in North Macedonia will make you return again.
+North Macedonia is characterized by immense natural beauty: high mountain massifs rich in flora and fauna; mountain rivers and tectonic lakes; and numerous thermal springs, basins, and valleys.
+Your experience in North Macedonia will make you want to return again.

 Grant Length